Sofiaperone1/devLabs_back/README.md

 API Endpoints

-- POST /api/todos - Create a new task
+- POST /tasks/createTasks - Create a new task

-- GET /api/todos - Retrieve all tasks for the authenticated user
+- GET /tasks/getAllTasks - Retrieve all tasks for the authenticated user

-- GET /api/todos/:id - Retrieve a specific task by ID
+- GET /tasks/getTask/:id - Retrieve a specific task by ID

-- PUT /api/todos/:id - Update a task by ID
+- PUT /tasks/editTasks/:description - Update a task by description

-- DELETE /api/todos/:id - Delete a task by ID
+- DELETE /tasks/deleteTask/:id - Delete a task by ID

 Deployment: Deploy to Vercel